 Rudo is a geographer with the Amazon Conservation Team (ACT) who works with indigenous and other traditional communities in South America on participatory mapping and storytelling projects.
-For the past three years, Rudo has been working with the Matawai Maroons in Suriname to map their ancestral lands and record oral history storytelling about historically and culturally significant places in their territory.
-In the context of this project, Rudo is leading the development of an offline-compatible geostorytelling platform called Terrastories, which is open-source and available for communities anywhere in the world to document their place-based storytelling using maps and media-rich content.
-Rudo also partakes in a range of other projects including building and managing ACT’s digital storytelling initiatives, conducting remote sensing and high-resolution imagery analysis, and supporting ACT’s field staff and indigenous partners in the use of innovative spatial data collection and monitoring processes, designs high quality cartographic and digital maps, and represents the organization in public forums and media.
+For the past four years, Rudo has been working with the Matawai Maroons in Suriname to map their ancestral lands and record oral history storytelling about historically and culturally significant places in their territory.
+In the context of this project, Rudo is leading the development of an offline-compatible geostorytelling platform called Terrastories, which is open-source and available for communities anywhere in the world to document their own place-based storytelling traditions using maps and media-rich content.
+Rudo also manages ACT’s digital storytelling initiatives, contributes to ACT’s spatial data collection and monitoring processes, designs high quality cartographic and digital maps, and represents the organization in public forums and media.
 Rudo’s academic background includes an MA and PhD research in Anthropology from UNC-Chapel Hill, as well as an MA in International Administration from the University of Miami.
 He has worked with indigenous communities in Suriname, Brazil, Colombia, and Costa Rica, and is passionate about helping communities achieve their own vision of buen vivir.

 Charla M. Burnett, Secretarial Officer